swax/NAISYS/README.md

 # defaults to the shellModel if omitted
 webModel: gemini-pro

+# The model used by the 'genimg' command.
+If not defined then the genimg command is not available to the LLM
+# Valid values: dalle2-256, dalle2-512, dalle2-1024, dalle3-1024, dalle3-1024-HD
+imageModel: dalle3-1024

 # A system like prompt explaining the agent's role and responsibilities
 # You can use config variables in this string
 agentPrompt: |